 Studies show the more time a teen spends engaged with their mother, the fewer instances of delinquent behavior.
 And the more time teens spend with both their parents together in family time, the less likely they are to abuse drugs and alcohol and engage in other risky or illegal behavior.

 Create a Story Together

 Besides reading a book, I find it really fun to create a story with my kids.
-I start with, “Once upon a time, there was this little boy named Roman who lived on a mountain.
-He … ” Then I have Roman create a fun tale of what happens next.
+I start with, “Once upon a time, there was this little boy named Brody who lived on a mountain.
+He … ” Then I have Brody create a fun tale of what happens next.